woodharter/lotsol/README.md

 ### Overview

-I finally published it when I mentioned the resume building I had been using to job hunt.
+This is a notebook that generates and AI readable resume and a cover letter.
+I finally published it when I mentioned the resume building I had been using to job hunt to a friend.
 This current job market (Fall/Winter 2024) has been absolutely terrible.
 Hundreds of applications all denied with souless emails, so I theorized that AI was reading the emails and doing the filtering so why not use AI to create a resume to be read by AI.That is the precised question posed to the AI

 > "_You are highly skilled at resume writing.
 Your job is to create the best resume for AI to understand and read._"